PowerShell/vscode-powershell/docs/encoding.md

 [psobject].Assembly.GetTypes() | ? { $_.Name -eq 'ClrFacade'} | % { $_.GetMethod('GetDefaultEncoding', [System.Reflection.BindingFlags]'nonpublic,static').Invoke($null, @()) }
 ```

-It's not strictly possible to set PowerShell's input encoding,
+It's not strictly possible to force PowerShell to use an input encoding,
 and PowerShell 5.1 and below always default to [Windows-1252] when there is no BOM.
 For interoperability reasons then, it's best to save scripts you wish to
 evaluate in PowerShell 5.1 and below in a Unicode format with a BOM.